 The College considers any unacceptable behaviour to be serious misconduct.
 Any student who displays these behaviours will be referred to the Disciplinary Chair and may face a Disciplinary Hearing of which one consequence may be dismissal from the College.
 Some situations may be referred to the Police.
-Refer to the Disciplinary Process in this Student Handbook.
+Refer to Disciplinary Procedures (Section 4.8) in this Student Handbook.